FudaWiki/fudawiki-files/newgames/taipa-hanafuda.md

 The individual cards are essentially the same as in traditional hanafuda, so the game is technically possible to play with standard hanafuda cards, but you would need to combine 4 standard decks and remove 75% of the cards.
 {.is-warning}

 The Taipa Hanafuda deck uses only 6 suits (out of the standard 12), and each suit has 8 cards (instead of 4), for a total of 48 cards.
 In most cases, each suit has 4 (identical) bright or animal cards, 2 ribbon cards, and 2 chaff cards.
-The susuki grass suit has 4 chaffs instead of 2 and no ribbons.
+The only exception is the susuki grass suit, which has 4 chaffs instead of 2, and has no ribbons.

 |Suit|Brights|Animals|Ribbons|Chaff|
 |:---:|:---:|:---:|:---:|:---:|